 - Determine the eating window. i.e. eat between 10AM and 6PM, 12PM and 8PM, etc.

 - Design your meal plans but stick to the basics.
 Try not to overcomplicate it which can make it hard to stick to your plan.
 There’s no specific diet you must follow; however, you’ll get the most benefits if you design one that’s full of nutrient rich, unprocessed foods.
+Consider meal prepping to ensure you’re eating healthier and don’t make bad choices.

 Drinks you can have during the fasting window